Pompeu/basic_ctags/README.md

 # basic_ctags
-Simple files for confing vim and terminal
+Simple files for config vim and terminal